keanemind/thoughts/content/post/list-of-small-things-i-like-in-songs.md

 The hammer-on pull-offs during John Mayer's live performance of Lenny / Man on the Side from Any Given Thursday.

 ? chord from 21 Guns by Green Day.

+The guitar playing individual notes on the right at 2:26 of シンフォニー by Lamp.